 A crowd-pleaser like you wouldn't believe it.
 Or maybe you would.
 Some say it's the best chocolate cake I make.
 That's debatable because, you know, we already have the chocolate bourbon cake in the archives.
 But still.

 It appeals to everyone, comes together really quickly, and has that magic ingredient that is condensed milk.
-Really people, what recipe isn't great that has condensed milk?
+Really, what recipe that has condensed milk isn't great?
 I dare you.
-I can give enough proof with the Margarita Key Lime Pie, the best chocolate fudge EVER, and my favorite Sweet Potato Pie.
+I can give enough proof of this with the margarita key lime pie, the best chocolate fudge EVER, and my favorite sweet potato pie.
 The proof is in the pudding, definitively.

-The frosting alone can be eaten with a spoon, that's how addicting it is.
+The frosting alone can be eaten with a spoon; that's how incredibly yummy it is.

 - Sweetened condensed milk: it's a must ingredient and can't be substituted.
-Use the regular type such as Carnation condensed milk or Eagle Brand sweetened condensed milk, not unsweetened or evaporated milk.
+Use the regular type, not unsweetened or evaporated milk.

 - Brown sugar: it makes a subtle difference in flavor and moistness, but you can use regular white sugar if that's all you have.